mhaugrud/msumcspy/_sources/SimplePythonData/Input.rst

 Input
 -----

-The program in the previous section works fine but is very limited in that it only works with one value for ``total_secs``.
+The example on the previous page (codelens cl_ch02_19) works fine but is very limited in that it only works with one value for ``total_secs``.
 What if we wanted to rewrite the program so that it was more general.
 One thing we could do is allow the user to enter any value they wish for the number of seconds.
 The program could then print the proper result for that starting value.

 In order to do this, we need a way to get **input** from the user.
 Luckily, in Python there is a built-in function to accomplish this task.
 As you might expect, it is called ``input``.